awslabs/data-on-eks/website/docs/resources/mountpoint-s3-for-spark.md

 The DaemonSet pods will copy the script onto the Node, alter the permissions to allow execution, and then finally run the script.
 The pod requires the securityContext to be privileged, hostPID, hostIPC, and hostNetwork have to be set to true.
 The pod installs util-linux in order to have access to nsenter, which allows the pod execute the script in the Node space which allows the S3 Bucket to be mounted on to the Node and not the pod.

+<TO-DO> exapnd on whay hostPID, hostIPC and network.
+Also give a disclalimer on the the namespace for buckets and the IRSA for the name sparkc</TO-DO>

 <details>
 <summary> To view the DaemonSet, Click to toggle content!</summary>